signalapp/Signal-iOS/BUILDING.md

 ```

 In the Signal target on the General tab, change the Team drop down to
 your own.
+You will need an Apple Developer account for that.
+On the
-On the Capabilities tab turn off Push Notifications and Data
+Capabilities tab turn off Push Notifications and Data Protection.
+Only
-Protection.
-Only Background Modes should remain on.
+Background Modes should remain on.

-Some of our build scripts, like running tests, expect your Derived
-Data directory to be `$(PROJECT_DIR)/build`.
-In Xcode, go to `Preferences-> Locations`,
-and set the "Derived Data" dropdown to "Relative" and the text field
-value to "build".

 Build and Run and you are ready to go!

 ## Known issues

-Features related to push notifications are known to be not working for third-party contributors since Apple's Push Notification service pushs will only work with Open Whisper Systems production code signing certificate.
+Features related to push notifications are known to be not working for
+third-party contributors since Apple's Push Notification service pushes
+will only work with Open Whisper Systems production code signing
+certificate.

 If you have any other issues, please ask on the [community forum](https://whispersystems.discoursehosting.net/).

-### Building WebRTC

-A prebuilt version of WebRTC.framework resides in our Carthage submodule (see above).
-However, if you'd like to build it from source, see https://github.com/WhisperSystems/signal-webrtc-ios